A geometric framework for asymptotic inference of principal subspaces in PCA: Introduction

-Namely, each PS belongs to a Grassmannian, while the collection of them lies in a flag manifold.
-Here, a flag is viewed as a collection of mutually orthogonal subspaces spanning $\R^{d}$, whose sequence of dimensions is called the \textit{type} of the flag.
+The method of \cite{Anderson 1963} yields only an estimation of each PS separately and when its dimension is equal to $1$.
+This result is improved in \cite{Tyler 1981} where other CLT's, issued from Perturbation Theory \cite{Kato 1995}, provide an estimation of each PS of any dimension.
+However, each PS remains to be addressed separately.
+In contrast, our geometric method allows us notably to estimate the \textit{collection} of all PS together, regardless of their dimensions.
+Thus, the main novelty of our paper is to build statistics based on the Riemannian geometry of manifolds of linear subspaces of $\R^{d}$.
+Namely, each PS belongs to a Grassmannian, while the collection of them lies in a \textit{flag manifold}.
+Here, a flag is viewed as a collection of mutually orthogonal subspaces spanning $\R^{d}$, whose sequence of dimensions is also called the \textit{type} of the flag.
 This incremental subspaces representation of a flag is equivalent to the more usual one as nested sequence of linear subspaces.
-Let $\FI$ be the set of all flags of type $\I=(q_{i})_{1 \leq i \leq r}$ and $F^{\I}(\Sigma)$ the flag of all PS's of $\Sigma$.
-Thus, $F^{\I}(\Sigma) \in \FI$.
-It is well-known that $\FI$ is endowed with a structure of normal homogeneous space for the orthogonal group $O(d)$: See \cite{Rabenoro and Pennec 2024}.
+In our PCA setting, we denote by $\lambda_{1} > ... > \lambda_{r}$ the distinct eigenvalues of $\Sigma$, of respective multiplicities $q_{1}, ..., q_{r}$.
+Thus, the collection of all PS's forms a flag of type $\I=(q_{i})_{1 \leq i \leq r}$, denoted by $F^{\I}(\Sigma)$.
+Let $\FI$ be the set of all flags of type $\I=(q_{i})_{i}$, so that $F^{\I}(\Sigma) \in \FI$.
+It is well-known that $\FI$ is endowed with a structure of homogeneous space for the orthogonal group $O(d)$: see \cite{Rabenoro and Pennec 2024}.
 The introduction of such manifolds in a PCA setting is notably inspired by \cite{Pennec 2018}, where it is proved that PCA can be rephrased as an optimization on a flag manifold.
-We also refer to \cite{Mankovich Camps-Valls and Birdal 2024} for developments in this direction.
+We also refer to \cite{Mankovich Camps-Valls and Birdal 2024} for the use of flag manifolds for studying PCA.

-Exploiting this structure of Riemannian manifold on $\FI$, a first idea to estimate $F^{\I}(\Sigma)$ could be to establish a CLT in $\FI$ in normal coordinates, following \cite{Bhattacharya and Patrangenaru 2005}.
-However, the Riemannian Logarithm, from which the normal coordinates are defined, is \textit{unknown} in closed form in $\FI$.
-Then, the incremental subspaces representation of a flag allows us to overcome this lack, since it provides an embedding of $\FI$ within a product of Grassmanians.
-Indeed, the Riemannian Logarithm is available in closed form in any Grassmannian. \\
+A first idea to estimate $F^{\I}(\Sigma)$ could be to exploit the structure of Riemannian manifold on $\FI$ introduced in \cite{Rabenoro and Pennec 2024} and, following \cite{Bhattacharya and Patrangenaru 2005}, to establish a CLT in $\FI$ in normal coordinates i.e. defined from the Riemannian Logarithm on $\FI$.
+However, the latter is \textit{unknown} in closed form.
+In fact, there is no known metric on $\FI$ for which an explicit expression of the Riemannian Logarithm is available.
+Here, the incremental subspaces representation of a flag allows us to overcome this lack, since it provides an embedding of $\FI$ within a product of Grassmanians.
+Indeed, the Riemannian Logarithm is available in closed form in any Grassmannian.